NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

     xmlns="http://www.tei-c.org/ns/1.0"
     xpath-default-namespace="http://www.tei-c.org/ns/1.0"

 This might seem like a small step, but it can be very important.
-Essentially, in this step you are setting the namespace for the schema that the XSLT is pulling from. <!-- needs slight revision for accuracy --> Certain corpora (like the WWP) have customized XML encoding and this affects the names of certain elements.
+Certain corpora (like the WWP’s) use customized XML encoding and this affects the names of certain elements.

+Essentially, in this step you are telling the XSLT, first, that the output XML should be associated with such-and-such namespace (`xmlns="http://example.org/ns"`); and second, that XPath instructions in the XSLT are, by default, associated with such-and-such namespace (`xpath-default-namespace="http://example.org/ns"`).

 It is a good idea to always check namespaces.
-The element tokenizer utilizes the WWP namespace as the default, but can be easily changed following the above steps.
+The element tokenizer utilizes the WWP namespace by default, but can be easily changed following the above steps.

 ## Element Names
 The next section that is important to pay attention to for the Element Tokenizer is the element name.
 The default element name for the tokenizer is `<persName>`.
 To tokenize the contents of different elements, simply change the element name.
 For example: